Incontinence Care After a Hysterectomy

 • Sleeping problems.

-It’s important to remember that not all side effects of hysterectomies are negative; Having the procedure done can significantly increase your quality of life if you’ve been suffering from pelvic pain, endometriosis, certain cancers, or heavy menstruation.
+It’s important to remember that not all side effects of hysterectomies are negative; having the procedure done can significantly increase your quality of life if you’ve been suffering from pelvic pain, endometriosis, certain cancers, or heavy menstruation.

-Why Do Hysterectomies Cause Incontinence?
+Why Do Hysterectomies Cause Urinary Incontinence?

 • Your uterus is near your bladder nerves, and these nerves can sometimes become damaged during the removal of your uterus.
 Nerve damage is a common cause of incontinence.